Military career of Benedict Arnold, 1777–1779: Philadelphia command

 As the British planned to withdraw from Philadelphia in June 1778 Washington appointed Arnold to take military command of the city after the British retreat.
 Even before the Americans reoccupied Philadelphia, Arnold began scheming to capitalize financially on the change in power there, engaging in a variety of business deals designed to profit from war-related supply movements and benefiting from the protection of his authority.
-While these schemes were not necessarily illegal, the ethics involved were seen as highly dubious at the time.
+While these schemes were not necessarily illegal, the ethics involved were seen as highly dubious.
 Some of his schemes were frustrated by the actions of highly partisan Patriots, including the politically powerful Joseph Reed.
 These business dealings required capital, which Arnold often borrowed.
 Arnold furthered his debts by living extravagantly, occupying the Penn mansion and throwing parties for high society.
-Complicating the situation was the fact that Arnold was administratively trapped between the relatively powerful Pennsylvania government and the Congress, which was often forced to bow to the populous state's demands in order to achieve its aims.
+Complicating the situation was that Arnold was administratively trapped between the relatively powerful Pennsylvania government and the Congress, which was often forced to bow to the populous state's demands in order to achieve its aims.
 Reed and others amassed a series of irregularities in Arnold's official actions, and open war of words erupted between Arnold and Reed and his supporters.
 By February 1779 a variety of charges had been publicly made that he was abusing his power.
 He demanded a full court martial, writing to Washington in May, "Having become a cripple in the service of my country, I little expected to meet [such] ungrateful returns".
 The court martial was postponed (it would not be held until December 1779), once more leaving Arnold frustrated and angry at the Congress for its inaction.